bw1129/PIDtoolbox/README.md

 # PIDtoolbox

 PIDtoolbox is a set of graphical tools for analyzing blackbox log data for multirotors.
-It is available as a standalone program for both Windows and Mac.
+It is available as a standalone program for both Windows and Mac, and is tailored to work for Betaflight and INAV logfiles, but should also run EMU flight logfiles.
 Although PIDtoolbox is designed for the person who likes to tinker and get the best performance possible out of their miniquad, it should be relatively straightforward for those new to the hobby as well, and there is a detailed **<a href="https://github.com/bw1129/PIDtoolbox/wiki/PIDtoolbox-user-guide" target="blank">Wiki page</a>** to help.

 ![](images/PIDtoolbox_v0.32.png)